SolemmaLLC/ClimateStudioDocs/docs/exportPlots.rst

 Export Plots
 ================================================

-Allows the export to both a raster image (.png) file and as a vector graphic (.pdf) file (Adobe Illustrator  editable).
+Allows export to both a raster image (.png) file and as a vector graphic (.pdf) file (Adobe Illustrator  editable).

 .. figure:: images/export-png.jpg